What it’s like to sail Croatia with Travel Talk Tours

 Srd Hill, Dubrovnik, Croatia

-The tour price included a breakfast spread each morning and three-course lunches every day, which were prepped and cooked by the boat staff.
-Dinners were not included in the price.
+The tour price included a daily breakfast spread and three-course lunches, all prepared by the boat’s kitchen staff.
+However, dinners were not included in the price.

-The accommodation on the MS Ribic (one of Travel Talks two Croatian sailboats) was twin share, with a bunk-bed type set up in each cabin.
-Each cabin had its own small ensuite.
+The accommodation on the MS Ribic (one of Travel Talk’s two Croatian sailboats) consisted of twin-share cabins, each equipped with a bunk-bed setup.
+Additionally, every cabin had its own small ensuite.

 sail Croatia with Travel Talk Tours